Burmantofts: Facilities

 Burmantofts has fairly limited facilities.
 Neighbouring Lincoln Green has a small shopping precinct with a Freshways, Costcutter, Cash Converters and other shops, this is walking distance for most of Burmantofts.
 Burmantofts itself has Ebor Garden's Primary and St Peter's Primary, the Anglers Club on Nippet Lane, The Sportsman' public house on Stoney Rock Lane and The New Torre on Torre Road.
 A Heron Foods store opened in 2017 on Lincoln Green Road.
 Burmantofts is in most parts less than a mile from the Eastern fringes of Leeds city centre providing it with many other amenities close by.
-Burmantofts amateur boxing club are based in parts of the former Burtons factory, on the corner of Hudson Road and Stoney Rock Lane.
+Burmantofts amateur boxing club and Bethlehem Jewish boxing club run by former Irish Jewish Champion Lee Murtagh are based in parts of the former Burtons factory, on the corner of Hudson Road and Stoney Rock Lane.

 Education

 Burmantofts has two secondary schools, Trinity Academy Leeds and Co-op Academy Leeds and Shakespeare Primary School which is on the same site.